LassoSoft/LassoGuide/source/operations/containers.rst

 .. method:: pair()
 .. method:: pair(p::pair)
 .. method:: pair(value, value)
+.. method:: pair(value = value)

-   A pair is created in one of three ways.
+   A pair is created in one of four ways.
 First, a zero parameter call to the `pair` method will generate a pair with the first and second values set to "null".
 Second, a pair can be created by passing it another pair.
 This will set the first and second values to the first and second values from the passed pair.
-Third, a pair can be created by specifying the first and second values as parameters when calling the `pair` method.
+Third and fourth, a pair can be created by specifying the first and second values as parameters or a key and value when calling the `pair` method.

 Using Pair Objects